In the world of defensive firearms, there’s compact, subcompact, and downright tiny. We’re talking about mouse guns!

 Cons

-It doesn’t get much tinier than the Seecamp LWS 32, even in the world of miniature mouse guns.
-This munchkin measures less than 3/4 of an inch wide and a scant 4 1/4 inches long.
-It also weighs barely over 13 ounces with a fully loaded magazine and a round in the chamber.
+It doesn’t get much tinier than the Seecamp LWS 32 in the world of miniature guns.
+This munchkin measures less than 0.75 inches wide and a scant 4.25 inches long.
+It barely tips the scales over 13 ounces with a fully loaded magazine and a round in the chamber.

-Despite its almost microscopic size (My keyring and keys take up more space), the Seecamp LWS 32 is surprisingly ergonomic and fairly easy to shoot, even with some pretty cantankerous recoil.
+Despite its almost microscopic size (my keyring and keys take up more space), the Seecamp LWS 32 is surprisingly ergonomic and easy to shoot, even with some pretty jumpy recoil.

-The Seecamp was engineered from top to bottom to be a last resort, point-and-shoot option for self-defense.
-Its only safety is a hefty 11.5-pound DAO trigger pull.
-It doesn’t have sights since you don’t usually need to aim at the distance this gun is meant to fire at.
+This is a last resort, point-and-shoot option for self-defense, and its only safety is a hefty 11.5-pound double-action trigger pull.
+It doesn’t even have sights — you don’t need to aim at the engagement distances this gun is intended for.

 The lack of sights also makes the LWS 32 wonderfully snag-free, so you can fluidly draw from just about anywhere.